virtusize/virtusize.github.io/source/integration-guide/product-types.rst

 About
 -----

-We support a range of different types of garments and are always working towards more types.
-This list is the latest up to date list of the supported product types.
+We support a large range of different types of garments and are continuously working towards supporting more types.
+This list is the latest up-to-date list of the supported product types.

-Each type has a set of measurements, some measurements are mark as required and represent the minimal subset if measurements that must be provided.
+Each type has a set of measurements, some measurements are marked as required and represent the minimal subset of measurements that have to be provided.

-A product type is identified by its common English name in camelCase.
+A product type is identified by it's common English name in camelCase.

 Product Types API
 -----------------

-There are different product types supported by Virtusize, and we are always working on implementing more product types.
+There are different product types supported by Virtusize and we are always working on implementing more product types.
 We provide a JSON API to get the data about each product type.
 Each product type has a specific set of required measurements and optional measurements.
-A product type is identified by its common English name in camelCase.
+A product type is identified by it's common English name in camelCase.

 **Examples of product type identifiers:**